joshgerdes/jekyll-uno/_drafts/2023-08-13-Getting-Started-with-GitHub-Codespaces.md

 * Security: Codespaces offer a secure environment for development, as it doesn't store any sensitive data and is protected by GitHub's security measures.
 * Project Setup: Codespaces can be configured to automatically set up a project with required dependencies and tools, reducing the time needed to get started.

-Github Codespaces, went into [general availability](https://azure.microsoft.com/updates/general-availability-github-codespaces/?WT.mc_id=AZ-MVP-5004796) on August 2021.
+Github Codespaces, went into [general availability](https://azure.microsoft.com/updates/general-availability-github-codespaces/?WT.mc_id=AZ-MVP-5004796) on August 2021 and is built ontop of the [devcontainers](https://containers.dev/) schema.

 #### Prerequisites